THIS COMBINATION TREATMENT was studied in a clinical trial

 • that has a certain type of abnormal “BRAF” gene

-• in combination with a medicine called cetuximab to treat adults with cancer of the colon or rectum (colorectal cancer) after past treatment:
+• in combination with a medicine called MEKTOVI (binimetinib) to treat adults with a type of lung cancer called non-small cell lung cancer (NSCLC):

 • that has spread to other parts of the body, and